Human Sexual Response (band): Post-breakup

 Human Sexual Response broke up in 1982.
 Casey dropped out of show business and worked as a content developer for Sun Microsystems in the Bay Area.
 She is the mother of Cameron Mesirow, who makes music as Glasser, originally based in Los Angeles, prior to her move to New York.
-Travis, Gilbert, Bangor and Maclachlan went on to form a band, The Zulus (a/k/a Wild Kingdom, a/k/a Screaming Mimis, a/k/a the Gospel Birds) and released a self-titled LP in 1985, and then Down On The Floor in 1989 on Slash Records, produced by Bob Mould of Husker Du.
+Travis, Gilbert, Bangor and Maclachlan went on to form a band, The Zulus (a/k/a Wild Kingdom, a/k/a Screaming Mimis, a/k/a the Gospel Birds) and released a self-titled LP in 1985, and then Down On The Floor in 1989 on Slash Records, produced by Bob Mould of Hüsker Dü.
 Malcolm Travis later played drums for Mould's Sugar, and for Kustomized.

 Rich Gilbert was a member of Concussion Ensemble, Country Bumpkins, a project band called Clown, Frank Black and the Catholics, played on four Tanya Donelly solo releases, and currently plays pedal steel with Thad Cockerell.
 Upon moving to Nashville, Tennessee, Gilbert has gone on to perform with such artists as Jen Jones, and Travis Mann, and is currently teamed with drummer Steve Latination, bassist Zack Shedd, and vocalist Meat Johnson to form the local power quartet Meat and Three.
 From 2001-2003 he formed the Blackstone Valley Sinners, based in Pawtucket, Rhode Island, with Slim Cessna of Slim Cessna's Auto Club and Gilbert's then-wife Judith-Ann.
 In 2009 he began playing with Eileen Rose in The Silver Threads, a classic country honky tonk cover band.

 Dini Lamot launched a new career as "Musty Chiffon."
 Aided by Windle Davis, Lamot/Chiffon recorded a dance version of "Jackie Onassis" in 1999.
 The two formerly operated a bed and breakfast in Hudson, NY, and at one time a local theater offering entertainment ranging from puppetry to drag shows.
 In the 1990s, Lamot and Davis relocated to Provincetown, Massachusetts and began doing odd jobs for artist Alice Brock; Brock, in turn, became a patron of Provincetown's burgeoning LGBTQ arts and entertainment community.
 Decades later, after Brock fell ill with various ailments, Lamot organized a fundraiser to allow her to stay in Provincetown.
 As of 2020, Lamot and Davis are still a couple and split their time between Sarasota, Florida and Portland, Maine.